persiannlp/parsinlu/README.md

     * [Machine Translation](#machine-translation)
     * [Sentiment Analaysis](#sentiment-analysis)

-If you're using a GPU, make sure that you set the appropriate enviromental variable.
+If you're using a GPU, make sure that you set the appropriate environmental variable.
 For example:
 ```bash
 export CUDA_VISIBLE_DEVICES=0
 ```